glaciers-in-archives/snowman/README.md

 #### Inspect cache

-Snowman allows you to inspect the cached data for a particular query or dynamic query using the `cache` command.
-The cache command takes one-two arguments, first the path of your query and optionally the argument used in a dynamic query.
+Snowman allows you to inspect the cached data for a particular query or parameterized query using the `cache` command.
+The cache command takes one-two arguments, first the path of your query and optionally the argument used in a parameterized query.

 ```bash
 snowman cache list-of-icecream.rq